Young Adult and New Adult Book Markets

 Writers Digest: Both the magazine and the website have a wealth of resources for aspiring authors.
 Whatever genre you aspire to, this resource has a long history of practical tips, moral support, and great general advice for the writing life.
 Given the popularity of the genre, writers should subscribe or check back frequently for new content around Young Adult writing.

 Young Adult Books: To write Young Adult fiction, you must first research.
 And by research, I mean "reading" — reading lots and lots of YA novels to see firsthand and understand the genre conventions, parameters, and ranges of tone, point of view, emotional pitch, and subject matter.
 Luckily, my colleague on the consumer side of Young Adult has plenty of advice to steer you to the literature that you're looking for to inform and inspire your own novel writing.

 Book Publishing: Yes, I'm giving this site a plug.
 Since chances are that you got to this page via a search engine (I have statistics), it might not be top of mind for you to steer yourself to the wealth of helpful content about book publishing on this site.
-So let me give you a bit of initial guidance and appropriate links.
-Learn more about:
+So, let me give you a bit of initial guidance and appropriate links:

 - The Young Adult fiction genre and market: With this overview detailing the growth in the market, the subjects, and the storytelling conventions that make YA different from other novels.

 - you plunk down your moneybeforeHow to evaluate a book publishing conference : Is that particular event worth your time and energy?
 Will you find the contacts you need?